-Glaucoma is a disease that can gradually and silently steal your vision without you noticing, resulting in severe loss of sight.
+Glaucoma is a disease that can silently steal vision gradually without you noticing, which can result in severe loss of sight.
 Glaucoma is usually seen in the elder population over the age of 50, but it can occur earlier.
 This is why it’s recommended to be tested every two years during adulthood.
 The symptoms that are associated with glaucoma vary depending on the type of glaucoma.

 The optic nerve is the cable that connects the brain to the eye.
 As the retina becomes stimulated by light, it will transmit and carry visual information through the optic nerve to the brain.
 Fibers that make up the nerve become damaged by increased pressure, decreasing the amount of visual information sent to the brain.
 In turn, this would result in permanent loss of vision.